EAST SUSSEX COUNTY COUNCIL

 WHEN IS A HERITAGE STATEMENT REQUIRED?

 THE ONLY ONE LEFT - This unassuming building is believed to be the earliest surviving example of electricity generating and load leveling on the planet.
 In the world of industrial archaeology, this is a rare gem.
 All the more intriguing for being nestled out of the way in the country.
-Notably not understood for it's importance by local politicians and some immediate neighbors.
-Some of which had in the past wanted to purchase it, simply to knock it down and build over it.
+Notably, not understood for it's importance by many locals and officials, some of which had in the past wanted to purchase it, simply to knock it down and build over it.

 REFERENCE